 Exercise normal safety precautions in the United Kingdom (UK).
-Exercise common sense and look out for suspicious behaviour, as you would in Australia.
+Use common sense.
+Look out for suspicious behaviour, as you would in Australia.
 Monitor the media and other sources for changes to local travelling conditions.

-- We assess there is a heightened threat of terrorist attack in a number of European countries, including the UK.
+- On 22 March 2017, a vehicle and stabbing attack in London resulted in a number of deaths and injuries.
+There is a heightened threat of terrorist attack in a number of European countries, including the UK.
 UK authorities assess the threat level from international terrorism as 'severe' (level 4 of 5).
+See

 Safety and security.

 - In May 2016, UK authorities raised the threat from Northern Ireland-related terrorism in England, Wales and Scotland to 'substantial'.
 The threat from Northern Ireland-related terrorism in Northern Ireland remains 'severe'.
 See